+Industry-leading public and private courses

 Focus on technology-based products

 Tools, templates and checklists

 Learn best practice

 Certification

+product

-Welcome Leading the way for Product Managers We're exposed to prices every day of our lives, but how much time do we spend thinking about the pricing of our products?
-In this issue, we cover the basics of pricing structures, how to price, and approaches to software pricing, as well as the fascinating psychological tactics of price setting.
-Pricing can be an expert discipline, and some high-powered consultancies offer specialist advice on how to structure and present pricing to maximize your returns.
-We can't all afford to pay for that sort of help, but our introduction to the main topics is a great place to start. product's proposition, many of us aren't exposed to it in our day-to-day roles.
-However, you may find it is something that you will have to tackle in the future.
-If so, we hope this Journal will be a useful introduction.
++44 (0) 207 099 5567 +1 (877) 290-6240 www.productfocus.com Welcome Leading the way for product managers/marketers We're exposed to prices every day of our lives but how much time do we spend thinking about the pricing of our products?
+In this issue we cover the basics of pricing structures, how to price, and approaches to software pricing, as well as the fascinating psychological tactics of price setting.
+Pricing can be an expert discipline and some high-powered consultancies offer specialist advice on how to structure and present pricing to maximise your returns.
+We can't all afford to pay for that sort of help, but our introduction to the main topics is a great place to start.
+This is the fifth edition of our Journal.
+We publish 1 a year and our goal continues to be to provide a handy and usefully short introduction to key areas of product management and product marketing.
+With insights and comments from experts in the industry we think you'll find them interesting and worth hanging on to.